Kelynn23/cse110-w21-group22/documentation/styleguide.md

 ### For JavaScript

-  Use tab to ident code
+  Please use normal tab to ident code

   Please specify the type when loading external script into html